felixge/node-http-recorder/Readme.md

 # http-recorder

 A tool to record and play back raw http requests.
-Multiple requests over a single connection (Keep-Alive) is supported.
+Multiple requests over a single connection (Keep-Alive) are supported.

 ## Usage